Introduction: The Question of Control

 The process is hierarchical:

-1. Root Servers: 13 global clusters (managed by ICANN/IANA) that know who is responsible for .at
+- Root Servers: 13 global clusters (managed by ICANN/IANA) that know who is responsible for

-The administration (registry) of all .at domains is the responsibility of nic.at GmbH, headquartered in Salzburg.
+Running the registry for all .at domains is the job of nic.at GmbH, based in Salzburg.
 [52] nic.at operates the TLD nameservers for the .at zone.

-New role in 2025: The CTO of nic.at has been a Co-Chair in the TLD ISAC (Top-Level-Domain Information and Sharing Analysis Centre) since 2024.
-[53] This body coordinates information exchange between European registries concerning security incidents such as zero-day exploits or large-scale attacks on DNS infrastructure.
+New role in 2025: nic.at's CTO has been a Co-Chair of the TLD ISAC (Top-Level-Domain Information and Sharing Analysis Centre) since 2024.
+[53] This body coordinates information exchange between European registries on security incidents such as zero-day exploits or large-scale attacks on DNS infrastructure.

-The lesson: Even 'technical' registries like nic.at are actively involved in cybersecurity governance in 2025.
+The takeaway: even 'technical' registries like nic.at are now active players in cybersecurity governance in 2025.

 Data Traffic: Routing Between Networks